Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 Our senior design project name is **Portable Thermal Printer** for ECE 445 Spring 2023.

-We are team 29, with the assistance of TA (<!-- UNKNOWN NAME???? -->)
+We are team 29, with the assistance of TA Shao Hanyin (hanyins)
 - Gally Huang
 - Jason Liu
 - Kevin An